raspberrypilearning/chatbot/en/step_5.md

 --- /hint ---
 --- /hints ---

-+ Have you noticed that your ChatBot's costume stays the same as the last time you spoke to it?
++ Have you noticed that your chatbot's costume stays the one it changed to the last time you spoke to it?
 Can you fix this problem?

     ![Costume bug](images/chatbot-costume-bug-test.png)

-    Test and save: Run your code and type "no", so that your ChatBot looks unhappy.
-When you run your code again, your ChatBot should change back to a smiling face before asking your name.
+    Test and save: Run your code and type "no", so that your chatbot looks unhappy.
+When you run your code again, your chatbot should change back to a smiling face before asking your name.

     ![Testing a costume fix](images/chatbot-costume-fix-test.png)

 --- hints ---
 --- hint ---
-When the __sprite is clicked__, your ChatBot should first __switch costume__ to a smiling face.
+When the __sprite is clicked__, your chatbot should first __switch costume__ to a smiling face.
 --- /hint ---
 --- hint ---
 Here's the code block you'll need to add: